How I Gave Up My Cat (and Why It Was the Hardest Thing I've Ever Done)

 KC brought me so much joy.
 He was very gentle, but he liked to box with me!
 We would sit on the living room floor and exchange blows.
 I had to wear oven mitts to protect myself.
 KC and I had so much fun together.
 I remember one time, I put a big plastic pool on the deck of my home, and KC would not let anyone else use it when he and I were there.

-The Flyer I Posted Around the Neighborhood
+I Posted a Flyer Around the Neighborhood to Find Him a Home

 Beautiful Male Cat Needs New Home